GLOUCESTERSHIRE, ENGLAND, 1760

 Deborah felt the black eyes regarding her from under heavy lids and she forced herself to look the ancient gentleman in the face without blinking.
 But she could not stop herself blushing when his gaze dropped to her bare feet and traveled slowly up the length of her nightgown to the brush tip of her single thick plait of dark red hair which touched her thigh, then on up over the swell of her budding breasts to rest on the lopsided bow tied under her chin that kept her nightcap in place.
 He then looked into her brown eyes again and she met his gaze openly through eyes that felt filled with oil and thus did not see clearly because the medicine she had drunk was beginning to take effect.
 A small crooked smile played on the ancient gentleman’s thin lips and Deborah wished she had the courage to tell him his manners were lacking in one so old.
 His question to her brother bleached her cheeks.

 Sir Gerald was dumbstruck.
 “Your—your Grace?”

-Cavendish,” prompted the grey haired companion of the ancient one.
+“You heard the question well enough, Cavendish,” prompted the gray-haired companion of the ancient one.

 But even though Sir Gerald’s mouth worked he could not speak.